bhousel/svg-labels/README.md

 ## svg-labels

-:bookmark: Generate GitHub-style labels in SVG
+:label: Generate GitHub-style labels in SVG

 ### What is it?